tylerjensen/ServiceWire/README.md

 1. Dropped strong named assembly.

-2. Support for NetStandard 2.0 and .NET Framework 4.62.
+2. Support for NetCoreApp 2.0, 2.2 and .NET Framework 4.62.
 Dropped support for .NET 3.5.

 3. Modified projects and NuGet package generation from Visual Studio 2017.